Rides bikes, paddles sea kayaks, takes pictures. Life on the road & my home in Cornwall.

-It’s been a month and I probably have enough material for another spell of idle rambling… and with work at a standstill, or rather absent, it’s not like I don’t have an excuse for not finding the time.
+It’s been a month and I probably have enough material for another spell of idle rambling… and with work understandably quiet, it’s not like I have an excuse for not finding the time.
 For someone with a history of depression, being able to get out for a ride during an extended spell of fine weather has undoubtedly been key to maintaining my wellbeing during this period.
 Like a very many people I suspect, I have periods of anxiety about what the future might hold for my self-employment, at times I feel very alone, and other times I just feel utterly hollowed out… and then I go riding for bit and return home whistling cheesy tunes very badly; I was never an accomplished whistler.

-> It has been interesting to be out riding around over the past few weeks.
+It has been interesting to be out riding around over the past few weeks.
 There are very many more people on bikes, whole families clearly having dragged bikes out of the shed for the first time in years, and people who perhaps have woken up to the fact that a bicycle is not just for children.. it’s a key element of sustainable transport infrastructure with the handy side-effect of improving physical and mental health; both useful things if keen to avoid or mitigate poor health in both the current context and the future.
 I really hope that awareness sticks once restrictions are eased.

 I used to be quite binary when it came to cycling or hiking; I would be out for one or the other, increasingly over the last few years however I find myself mixing the two.